Be The Change

 Technology is adapting, but government services and products aren't.
 Without an online presence, people often aren't aware of who their elected officials are and what they stand for.

 The civic tech space is changing.
 According to another Pew Research Center study, 69% of all adults believe social media is important for getting politicians to pay attention to issues and create long-lasting movements.
-Pittsburgh is also a mid-sized city with many out-of-state students who aren't as involved in local issues.

 To understand student activism and civic engagement experiences